 Hours are 8:30 a.m. to 5:00 p.m., Monday - Friday.
 The staff also provides onsite services at the Ambler and Tyler campuses.
 Students are seen by appointment except in emergency situations when immediate care is required.
 Services are free and confidential for all registered students.

 Please call 215-204-7276 for more information.

-Temple Health Empowerment Office (THEO): The Temple Health Empowerment Office’s mission is to provide comprehensive wellness education, resources, and prevention services to empower and support Temple University students in making informed, healthier choices and achieving academic success.
+HEART (Health Education Awareness Resource Team): The HEART team’s mission is to provide comprehensive wellness education, resources, and prevention services to empower and support Temple University students in making informed, healthier choices and achieving academic success.
 Our goal is to create an environment in which students feel comfortable to stop by and talk about any health-related issue.
-Topics include sexual health, HIV or other sexually-transmitted infections, safer sex, stress management, tobacco cessation, nutrition and general wellness.
+Topics include sexual health, alcohol and other substances, HIV or other sexually-transmitted infections, sexual assault prevention, safer sex, stress management, tobacco cessation, nutrition and general wellness.
 All services are provided by certified peer educators and full-time health education staff.

-Educational outreach services include: workshops for campus communities, information campaigns, and a resource center with brochures, books, videos, and Internet access.
-If you are interested in becoming a THEO peer educator or volunteer, please stop by the office or call us at 215-204-THEO or e-mail us at firstname.lastname@example.org.
-Check out our website at www.temple.edu/theo.
+Educational outreach services include: workshops for campus communities, information campaigns, and a resource center with brochures, books, videos, and internet access.
+If you are interested in becoming a HEART peer educator or volunteer, please stop by the office or call us at 215-204-8436.

 |© , Temple University.
 All rights reserved.
 Site created by Computer Services|